degica/komoju-woocommerce/readme.txt

 = 2.2.4 =
 Fixed issue where some stores saw errors on the settings page after filling in their secret key.

+= 2.2.5 =
+Fixed problem where some installs were not generating order IDs correctly.